-In line with the above discussions, the MSME related applied oriented and outcomebased researches in the context of technology adoption including social media marketing adoption lack in Sri Lanka.
+In line with the above discussions, the MSME related applied oriented and outcome-based researches in the context of technology adoption including social media marketing adoption lack in Sri Lanka.
 Therefore, it is intended to conduct this study by focusing on determining factors that may influence the adoption of social media marketing.

-In addition, a pilot study was conducted by using an in-depth interview with four experts who are senior academics who have completed PhD SME in development, well-tenured а owner of an SME, an expert from the Department of Industries and an expert from the Industrial Development Board (IDB) to ensure whether the research problem of this study is existing and to be solved in the Northern Province of Sri Lanka.
-According to the in-depth interview with the experts, it was found that MSMEs in the Northern Province of Sri Lanka have little or no of social media awareness marketing adoption.
+In addition, a pilot study was conducted by using an in-depth interview with four experts who are senior academics who have completed PhD in SMF well-tenured development, a owner of an SME, an expert from the Department of Industries and an expert from the Industrial Development Board (IDB) to ensure whether the research problem of this study is existing and to be solved in the Northern Province of Sri Lanka.
+According to the in-depth interview with the experts, it was found that MSMEs in the Northern Province of Sri Lanka have little or no social awareness of marketing adoption.
 The experts further continued that a solution to the MSMEs for the problem of less attention on adapting social media marketing has to be resolved through researches.
-In this manner, as an initial stage, exploring the determining factors of social media marketing SMEs in adoption for the
+In this manner, as an initial stage, exploring the determining factors social media marketing adoption for SMEs in